Akash21Thakur/Akash21Thakur/README.md

 - 📝 I have a strong interest in Competitive Programming and an ML Enthusiast

-- 🌟 Main languages: CPP, JAVA, DART, PYHTON
+- 🌟 Main languages: CPP, JAVA, DART, PYTHON
 - 🚩 Interested in ANDROID AND WEB-APP DEVELOPMENT USING FLUTTER
 - 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.
 </a>